Once a child has been referred to us and attended an assessment visit, they may be invited to participate in a group programme.

-This is an informal group for children aged 5-8.
+We run a group programme for children aged 5-8.
 We also aim to help parents/carers as well as children during these suport sessions by providing a listening ear or answering questions, offering resources and helping to talk about bereavement.
-It runs on the first Tuesday of the month during term time.

 We aim to:

 - Help children and young people to understand and express their grief in individual ways